BCHPleaseOrg/sbx/PROPOSAL.md

 # Part I: Exchange Overview

 The Smart Bitcoin Exchange (SBX) provides a (temporary) decentralized solution for the resposiblity of managing the sidechain's treasury.
-Eventaually, the SHA-Gate contract will be deployed to Mainnet and perform the task of bridging BCH <=> SBCH.
+Eventaually, the SHA-Gate contract will be deployed to Mainnet and perform the task of bridging $BCH <=> $SBCH.

 To establish trust in the network, participants will be limited to the active pool of XHedge Validators.
 These Validators possess the MOST incentive to secure the financial safety of the sidechain.